 What if I don’t have a popsicle mold?

 If you don’t have a popsicle mold, you can fill small plastic cups and insert popsicle sticks in the center.
-The recipe yields about 20 oz of the fudgesicle mixture so divide accordingly.
+The recipe yields about twenty ounces of the fudgesicle mixture so divide accordingly.

-I have this popsicle mold (affiliate link) and usually use the handles that come with it, but since mine is a shocking neon green, it doesn’t make for the best photos.
-Says my picky self, but they are useful for catching drips.
-I bought the jumbo popsicle sticks seen here at the dollar store!
+I bought and use this popsicle mold (affiliate link) and usually use the handles that come with it, but since mine is a shocking neon green, it doesn’t make for the best photos.
+Says my picky self, but they are more useful for catching drips and less wasteful.
+I bought the jumbo popsicle sticks seen here at the dollar store.

 - You can use regular coconut milk instead of lite if you want, but keep in mind the nutritional information in the recipe card below was calculated using lite.